Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Introduction

 \item Adding DM production from scatterings with propagators regulated by thermal masses can accidentally cancel the overestimated production from decays, deviating from $-10\%$ to $+30\%$ when increasing the mass splitting.
 The discrepancies can be cut in half when considering the appropriate equilibrium distribution functions instead of Boltzmann statistics, which soften DM production because of the Pauli blocking associated with the accompanying final state fermion.
 The accuracy of this method only mildly depends on the effective gauge coupling of the parent particle.

-\item the HTL-approximated propagators lead to percent-level accurate results with respect to one-loop resummed propagators, as long as the two vacuum mass scales are well separated.
+\item The HTL-approximated propagators lead to percent-level accurate results with respect to one-loop resummed propagators, as long as the two vacuum mass scales are not of the same order.
 For smaller mass splittings, however, they can overestimate the relic density by roughly $25 \%$.
 Additionally, the size of this deviation grows with larger effective gauge couplings of the interacting fermions. \end{itemize}

-The paper is organized as follows: In Sec.~\ref{sec:ModelBEQ}, we introduce the example DM model set-up and we briefly review the conventional freeze-in production mechanism with a semi-classical Boltzmann equation approach.
+The paper is organized as follows: In Sec.~\ref{sec:ModelBEQ}, we introduce the example DM model setup and we briefly review the conventional freeze-in production mechanism with a semiclassical Boltzmann equation approach.
 In Sec.~\ref{sec:FIfromCTP}, we first recall some elements of the closed-time-path (CTP) formalism and we show how the rate equations for DM are obtained (we refer to Appendices~\ref{sec:AppA}, \ref{sec:AppB} for a more detailed discussion).
-Then, we derive the DM production rates in the three levels of approximation for the fermion propagators.
+Then, we derive the DM production rates for 1PI-resummed, HTL-resummed and tree-level fermionic propagators.
 In Sec.~\ref{sec:results}, we present the results of our analysis and discuss the deviations of each method from the relic abundance obtained with one-loop resummed propagators.
 Finally, we conclude in Sec.~\ref{sec:conclusions}.